-NIH established a state-of-the-art RNAi screening facility that accepts proposals from any intramural researcher.
-This facility, administered by the NCATS Division of Pre-Clinical Innovation, assists with all stages of projects beginning with assay development through genome-wide siRNA screens, informatics/pathway analysis, and rigorous follow-up.
-Genome-wide siRNA screens for both human and mouse are available.
+NIH established a state-of-the-art RNAi screening facility that accepts proposals from any NIH researcher.
+The staff at this facility, administered by the NCATS Division of Pre-Clinical Innovation, assist investigators with all stages of project planning and execution, beginning with assay development through genome-wide siRNA screens, informatics/pathway analysis and rigorous follow-up.
+Genome-wide siRNA screens for humans and mice are available.
 Also routinely included in screens are miRNA mimic and inhibitor libraries.